tjesi/TTM4205/README.md

   - Receive feedback on draft:      **December 1st**
   - Final submission: <font color='red'>December 22nd at 23:59</font>.

 Latex-template for the paper: [overleaf.com/read/nhcnrbnwzmcw](https://www.overleaf.com/read/nhcnrbnwzmcw).
+Latex-template for the presentation: (will be made available).

 The project description is available here: [PDF]() (not available yet)